nicoespeon/understandlegacycode.com/content/blog/improving-legacy-function-names/index.md

 date: 2020-04-19T21:18:27.306Z
 image: /assets/left-or-right-pedestrian.jpg
 description: >-
-  Finding a better name for a function is hard, especially when people seem to have contradictory opinions on what a good name looks like…
+  Finding a better name for a function is hard, especially when people have contradictory opinions on what a good name looks like…
 tags:
   - best practice or code smell?
 ---